wexi/amforth-shadow/doc/source/TG/Implementation.rst

 Block
 .....

-amforth has limited block support with I2C/TWI serial eeprom chips with 2 byte addresses.
+amforth has limited block support to work with the flash memory and I2C/SPI eeprom devices.

 Double Number
 .............